tobias-liaudat/tobias-liaudat.github.io/about.md

 The CosmoStat laboratory is composed of researchers with different backgrounds, mostly astrophysics and signal processing, working in synergy to solve the new challenges arriving in Cosmology.

 I am one of the CosmoStat's [CosmosClub](http://www.cosmostat.org/category/events/cosmosclub) organiser, our group seminar/journal club.
-If you are interested in giving a talk and meeting the group please [contact me](mailto:tobias.liaudat@cea.fr).
+If you are interested in giving a talk and meeting the group feel free to [contact me](mailto:tobias.liaudat@cea.fr).

 ## The PhD